Towards Efficient Deep Learning on Resource-Constrained Embedded Devices

 School of Computing and Information Systems

-Singapore Management University, Chang YE is a Ph.D. candidate at the School of Computing and Information Systems, Singapore Management University (SMU) under the guidance of Prof Yuchen LI.
-Before joining SMU, Chang received his BSc and MSc degrees in the area of Electronic Engineering from the Xidian University, in 2014 and 2018, respectively.
-His research interests are graph analytics and heterogeneous computing.
-RSVP: .
-Reserve a seat: https://forms.office.com/Pages/ResponsePage.aspx?id=ynmKyZpakUeiQ_Bq_WdGTejbEKPlArBJhZomj91naG9UMklVTUVQU1Y1RVAzSVVCODA4UllBMDlHRyQlQCNjPTEu.
+Singapore Management University, Junda HE is a Ph.D. candidate in Computer Science at the School of Computing and Information Systems, Singapore Management University, under the supervision of Professor David LO.
+His research focuses on various aspects of Large Language Models for Software Engineering (LLM4SE) and Trustworthy AI, with outcomes published in premier venues such as ICSE, TOSEM, TSE, and ASE.
+He also serves as a reviewer… RSVP: .
+Reserve a seat: https://forms.office.com/Pages/ResponsePage.aspx?id=ynmKyZpakUeiQ_Bq_WdGTejbEKPlArBJhZomj91naG9UODFTV1lGMDJJVDcySENCOEZMTUgwODdMUS4u.
 Type: Seminars & Workshops.
 Subject: Information Technology & Systems.
 Audience: Public.
 Current Student.
 Academic Community.

 Meeting room 5.1, Level 5.
 SMU SCIS 1, Singapore 178902.